 These clickable label photos are of the notable citrus plants in the gardens, but by no means the whole collection - some required a little cleaning to remove bird droppings!

-CLICK ON EACH LABEL
+CLICK ON ANY LABEL

 garden, notably two rows of old grapefruit trees and a small lemon grove.
 The guide books and maps of the garden mention the very early European example of Citrus deliciosa, but it was unclear to me exactly which tree they referred to.
 Strangely, I found no specimens of Citrus medica - the Citron, or Cedro in Italian - which is a Sicilian speciality.
 In the 'Engler System' section, there were a couple of small Poncirus trifoliata plants and several trees of the citrus relative Clausena excavata.